Shisui-Genjutsu/PlayercardGenarator-Django-MySQL-Jinja2/README.md

 <p>
-School Web Application using React JS, FastAPI and MySQL with JWT authentication and microservice architecture.
+Player Card Genator Application using Django, Jinja2, HTML, CSS, Bottstrap and MySQL with with user login and registeration.
-This application has 4 microserices 3 backend microservices(student, teacher, admin) and 1 ui microservice(frontend)
+This application has Django(Python framework) as backend, o display data in frontend jinja2 is used and HTML, CSS and Bootstrap for frontend.
-all microservices has its own database MySQL backend is written in FastAPI python framework for building RestAPI frontend is written in ReactJs it is component based javascript library
+MySQL database is used as a production database and Sqlite3 is used for testing database.
+Player Card genaretor application genarates PUBG player sates in a fancy card.
+User can edit delete his player card when he was logged in and he no acces to another players player cards and backend search operation is available for easy acces to player cards
 </p>

 <h3>#root Installations:</h3>